10 Tips to Make Your Home More Energy Efficient

 We all need lighting, air conditioning and heating in our homes whether we own or lease the building.
 This article offers some tips that will help maximize energy efficiency while saving you money.
 Let’s start with heating and air conditioning:

 1. Your home HVAC system is just like your car.
 It needs regular preventative maintenance.
-Consider it a pre-season
+Consider it a pre-season tune up as climate conditions change.

 2. Service or replace HVAC filters monthly in heating or cooling season.
 Filters are surprisingly cheap (few dollars), whereas dirty filters put the equipment under strain and do not filter the air properly.